TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

 Depending on the size of the point cloud, the algorithm used and the number of features and classes, this step is normally the longest.
 It can last from a few minutes to several hours.

+The training uses the cross-validation method (CV for short) to ensure robust models.
+So, 5 training are performed simultaneously on 5 subsets of trainset (see `cross-validation`_).
+Here, the training set is composed of 25,000 points, so 5 subsets of 5,000 points are created.
+Each subset (called a fold) is used once to test the model trained with the other 4 folds.

+Once done, |claspyt| returns the global accuracy of the 5 sub-models.
+To verify that the model is consistent and robust, check that the 5 scores are close to each other.
+If one or more scores are several units (%) apart, there is a problem with the classes, features, model or training parameters.

 .. code-block:: console